dev-mhowells/web-applications/html_bites/01_page_structure.md

 Every time we visit a URL, the web browser acts as a client — it sends a `GET` request to this URL and path, gets the response, and interprets the HTML as a user-friendly web page.
 It is really important that you keep this in mind when building, using and debugging your web applications, to have a good idea of what is happening.

+[Go here to learn Just enough HTML syntax](../pills/just_enough_html.md) for the following challenges.

 ## Returning HTML

+We don't want to put HTML code in the middle of our Sinatra application class.
+That's because we want to keep these two concerns separated - the program logic (in Ruby files) and the response content (the HTML code which will be sent to the browser).

 To avoid putting HTML code in our app file, we write the HTML in a separate file, also called a _view file_.